Top Five Myths About a Direct Cremation

 - Each of our clients creates a Record of Wishes which is an ideal way to leave detailed instructions about the style of send-off that expresses your unique set of values, beliefs and relationships

-4. A direct cremation is disrespectful to your loved ones
+4. A direct cremation is for people no-one cares about

-5. No religious believers would choose a direct cremation
+5. Religious believers wouldn’t choose a direct cremation

 Most people of faith will choose a traditional funeral, but mainly because they too are following social norms.
 A growing number of devout Christians are choosing direct cremation followed by an uplifting celebration of the promise of a better life after this one.
 In one case, friends of the deceased made a special request for scripture to be recited while the coffin passed into the crematorium but the focus was on the service to give thanks for their friend’s life and faith.